peterjlambert/chuffit-static/src/cv.md

   Updated on {{ date | niceDate }}
 </p>

-## Profile
+## Design Technologist / UX Engineer

-Senior User Experience Engineer and Design Technologist with over 25 years of experience specializing in web design, development, and product design.
-Proven expertise in creating intuitive user interfaces, ensuring web accessibility, and managing high-performing design teams.
-Recognized for developing industry-leading user experiences and pioneering disruptive LegalTech products.
+Senior User Experience Engineer and Design Technologist with 25+ years of expertise in web and product design and engineering.
+Skilled in creating intuitive interfaces, ensuring accessibility, and leading high-performing design teams.
+Known for developing industry-leading user experiences and pioneering disruptive LegalTech products.

 ## Professional Experience